 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Kentucky, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
 If your Kentucky employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

-Kentucky law prohibits employment discrimination based on race, color, national origin, sex, religion, age (at least 40 years old), disability, HIV/AIDS, smoking, off-duty tobacco use, or occupational pneumoconiosis without respiratory impairment resulting from exposure to coal dust.
+Kentucky law prohibits employment discrimination based on race, color, national origin, sex, religion, age (at least 40 years old), disability, HIV/AIDS, off-duty tobacco use, or occupational pneumoconiosis (black lung) without respiratory impairment resulting from exposure to coal dust.
 Kentucky employers with at least eight employees must comply with these laws.

+Employees in Kentucky are entitled to the minimum wage of $7.25 an hour.
+Under federal and Kentucky law, employees who work more than 40 hours a week are eligible for overtime.
 Kentucky law requires employers to provide both meal and rest breaks.
-Employees are entitled to a reasonable off-duty meal period close to the middle of the shift, and the employee can't be required to take it before the third or after the fifth hour of work.
-Employees are also entitled to a paid ten-minute rest period for each four-hour work period, and the rest period must be in addition to regularly scheduled meal period.
-Under federal law, employers must pay for shorter employee breaks during the day (under 20 minutes).
-Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”
+Employees are entitled to a reasonable off-duty meal period close to the middle of the shift, and the employee must be able to take it between the third and fifth hour of work.
+Employees are also entitled to a paid ten-minute rest period for each four-hour work period, and the rest period must be in addition to a regularly scheduled meal period.
+It is illegal for employers to fire employees for filing wage complaints, testifying in wage hearings, or other participating in wage and hour proceedings.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Kentucky, these rights include: